 As with many things, having flexible options is ideal.
-A ZTNA vendor that offers both client and clientless options along with clientless workflows means being able to take advantage of the benefits of both.
-It also means being able to deploy, at scale, a variety of solutions based on the device being used, the devices being connected to, and the type of users (employees vs. third parties).
+A ZTNA vendor that offers both client and clientless options, along with clientless workflows, means being able to take advantage of the benefits of both.
+This means being able to use different solutions based on the device, devices connected, and user type.
+It also means being able to use these solutions on a large scale.

 Visit the product editions section to learn more about Banyan Security’s flexible feature set.